-- 5. Each participant's highest four (6) points awarded will be added together and that total will be used to rank the finalists.
-If there are any ties within the top ten (10) scores in each age bracket then the ties will be broken using the next highest point or points of the remaining qualified shoots. - 6.
+- 5. Each participant's highest four (4) points awarded will be added together and that total will be used to rank the finalists.
+If there are any ties within the top ten (10) scores in each age bracket, the ties will be broken using the next highest point or points of the remaining qualified shoots. - 6.
 The top five (5) shooters in each age bracket will be notified of his or her being qualified for finals. - 7.
-An invitation to attend and compete at the finals will be sent to each finalist. - 8.
-A shooter who is invited to the Whiz-Bang Finals is required to notify Morgan Harbison at morgan.harbison@TPWD.texas.gov or by phone at (512) 413-0194 within one (1) week of receiving his or her notification acknowledging acceptance to the finals. - Shooters not in the top five (5) for each age bracket are considered alternates.
+Starting in the 2023/2024 season, there will be a female division at the finals consisting of a combination of the Junior/Intermediate females and the Senior 1/Senior 2 females. - 8.
+An invitation to attend and compete at the finals will be sent to each finalist. - 9.
+A shooter who is invited to the Whiz-Bang Finals is required to notify Daniel Stedman at daniel.stedman@tpwd.texas.gov or by phone at (512) 413-0194 within one (1) week of receiving his or her notification acknowledging acceptance to the finals. - 10.
+Shooters not in the top five (5) for each age bracket are considered alternates.
 If a top five (5) notified finalist does not acknowledge or accept the invitation to the finals, then beginning with the first alternate, (number six (6) on the list) an invitation will be sent.
 Subsequent invitations will be sent until five (5) finalists in each age bracket have accepted their invitation.
-Notification and acceptance rules apply the same to subsequent individuals. - 10.
+Notification and acceptance rules apply the same to subsequent individuals. - 11.
 Each finalist will be given the date of the finals on their invitation.
+Historically the

-Historically the Whiz-Bang Finals are held in October each year at the National Shooting Complex in San Antonio, Texas. - 11.
+- Whiz- Bang Finals are held in October each year at the National Shooting Complex in San Antonio, Texas. - 12.
 On the day of the finals event, shooters must arrive and check in at the location of the event between 8am and 8:30am.
-The event will start at or about 9am. - 12.
+The event will start at or about 9am. - 13.
 Prior to beginning the finals event, each age bracket of finalist's will be given the opportunity to shoot at five (5) true pairs of targets of his or her choosing prior to the competition target menu being posted.